jahidul-arafat/oci_dev_and_archi_scratchbook/oci_database_projects/mysql/lab_3/README.md

 ```

-### Checklist 02: Is any of your tables having non-native storage engines?
+### Checklist Item 02: Is any of your tables having non-native storage engines?
 #### 2.1 Any Partition Table without Native partition  support ?
 - [x] There must be no partition tables that use a storage engine that does not have native partitioning support.
 - [ ] If you have any storage engine other than native partitioned support,how to alter those to native storage engine.

 #### 2.2 Must be no table patition that reside in shared InnoDB tablespace
 - [x] Before upgrading to MySQL 8.0.13 or higher, there must be no table partitions that reside in shared InnoDB tablespaces, which include the system tablespace and general tablespaces.